tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-02-WD_KCRCO_B/unit-1/talk-01-talk-01-Communications_Skills/talk-01-Communications_Skills.md

 ---
 icon:
-  type: mdi:message-text
+  type: mdi:help-circle-outline
-  color: 4CAF50
+  color: 398126
 ---

-Communications Skills

-The goal of this module is to enable students to develop key communication skills that are essential ...
+The goal of this module is to enable students to develop key communication skills that are essential to the work-place environment as well as the stud ...